Discover Sheffield is our national sustained engagement programme for students living outside the Sheffield City Region.

 This programme is for students who meet specific academic and widening participation criteria from identified state schools.

-- A Level (or equivalent) requirements
+A Level requirements

 There are no specific subject requirements, but you should be studying a minimum of 3 A Levels or relevant equivalent and at least 2 should be on the University’s acceptable subject list.

-Widening participation criteria
+- Widening access criteria

 - Are a student with a declared disability

 Prioritisation is then given to students who:

 - Are from a certain gender, ethnic or socio-economic group which is currently under-represented in HE